Ezequiel-CE/Ezequiel-CE/README.md

 - 👀 I’m interested in ... programing
 - 🌱 I’m currently learning ... web development, machine learning
 - 💞️ I’m looking to collaborate on ... making robots 🤖
-- 📫 How to reach me ... ezequielce490@gmail.com
+- 📫 How to reach me ... ezequielce490@gmail.com or ezequiel-ce.netlify.app/

 <!---
 Ezequiel-CE/Ezequiel-CE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.